 We were on a tour in Bali, Indonesia in January this year.
 We had been out in the country all day.
 I’d tried some Indonesian sweet dessert, and the juice and squirted all down my top.
 That evening we ended up at the luxury Maya Sanur Resort for dinner.
 There was no time to change.
 My shawl/wrap saved the day!

 It was also used as a lightweight throw over my son when the air-conditioning was cool in the mini-van.
 And again on the plane trip back to Australia.

 I’m ever so thankful for this delightful red coat that was given to me in Ireland by our friend Silvia from Cork.

 It was lined and warm.
-It was a ‘life-saver’ in the freezing cold conditions, and the raspberry red colour (to my surprise) really gave me a lift, and suited me so well.
+It was a ‘life-saver’ in the freezing cold conditions, and the raspberry red color (to my surprise) really gave me a lift and suited me so well.